 By 1915 he had begun to study the geometry of hyperboloids and once again, nature was his muse.
 He envisioned the interior columns in the nave and aisles of the church as enormous trees that created an overarching canopy of leaves, though which the sunlight could be seen in daytime and the stars in the heavens at night.
 After many years of research into the helicoidal growth of plants, Gaudí adopted this movement of growth for the design of his columns, using Oleander branches as a model.
 For exterior elements, Gaudí studied the crystallization of minerals like pyrite, fluorite and galena.
 He incorporated these polyhedral forms into giant fruit cones, colored with Venetian ceramics, that crown the Basilica towers.

-Even now, 77 years after the architect’s death, Sagrada Familia is far from finished.
+Even now, 77 years after the architect’s death, neither the exterior nor the Sagrada Familia interior is complete.
 Some claim it will be complete by 2026, some say even earlier, but signage at the church now claims the facility will be completed by the middle of this century.
 What is clear is that work continues at a lively pace.
 Three lemon-colored construction cranes towered over the church, laying stone elements in place, while workmen crawled around scaffolding that covered the yet to be completed Glory Facade.
 During his lifetime Antoni Gaudí insisted that, “The great book, always open and which we should make an effort to read, is that of nature.”
-But you can’t read the book of the Sagrada Familia unless you pay the 13.50 Euros (~$17.50 USD) to actually see the interior.
+But you can’t read the book of the Sagrada Familia unless you pay the 13.50 Euros (~$17.50 USD) to actually see the Sagrada Familia interior.
 In my opinion it’s well worth the price of admission.
 I left that evening feeling as if I’d read volumes.